Total Pageviews

 "Keep your guard up," I said, demonstrating with my own hands, "and lead with the left striking just above the belt."
 He seemed to intuit just where a door would wear a belt.
 He whirled around and gave the door a passable left jab.
 It was an amazing thing to see.
 "Fierce gigong!"
 I cried, urging him on.

 Just as the action was getting good, the door suddenly opened and a goggly-eyed young woman appeared and added a few choice words to our conversation.
-It was immediately clear that this room was the wrong room and it's rightful occupant was surprised to find a stranger banging on his door.
+It was immediately clear that this room was the wrong room and its rightful occupant was surprised to find a stranger banging on her door.

 So too was the banger surprised.
 I myself was surprised making three of in all.
 It was a big night for surprises.

-Surprises don't last, however, and in only a few short minutes, no more than 20 or 30, we got the whole thing disentangled, found our respective rooms and, presumably, were able to knit up those ravelled sleeves in a few winks.
+Surprises don't last, however, and in only a few short minutes, no more than 20 or 30, we got the whole thing disentangled, found our respective rooms, and, presumably, were able to knit up those raveled sleeves in a few winks.
 Napoleon would have been proud of the way I handled it.
 Don't you think so?

 Let the Good Times Roll!